Ephemaral/Extension_Scanner/Readme.md

 # Tool for Scanning Browser Extensions

-This CLI tool is designed to process Excel files, focusing on Google Chrome and Mozilla Firefox Extension IDs.
-It fetches permissions and other details from the Crxcavator API and writes the processed data to Excel files.
+This tool is designed to process Excel files, focusing on Google Chrome and Mozilla Firefox browsers.
+It fetches permissions and other details of browser extensions from the Crxcavator API using etension IDs and writes the processed data to Excel files.

+This tool can be used to scan browser extensions used througout an organization/team to find vulnerable or overly permissive extensions, the generated information can later be used to reduce the attack surface by deleting the insecure extensions or in any way intended.

 ## Credits